d-Representation-finite self-injective algebras: Our results

 \subsection{Basic construction}

 We denote by $\dml$ the bounded derived category of the category $\mod\L$ of finitely generated right $\L$-modules, and by $\widehat\L$ the repetitive category of $\L$ (see Section \ref{section: notation}).
 Then the category $\mod\widehat\L$ of finitely presented $\widehat\L$-modules is Frobenius and therefore, its stable category $\stmod\widehat{\L}$ is triangulated, with suspension functor given by the inverse of Heller's syzygy functor $\Omega$.
-Moreover, there exists a triangle equivalence \cite{happel87,happel88} (see also \cite[Section 3.4]{yamaura})
+Moreover, there exists a triangle equivalence \cite{happel88} (see also \cite[Section 3.4]{yamaura})

-restricting to the identity functor on $\mod\L$, the latter being a full subcategory of both $\dml$ and $\stmod\widehat\L$.
+restricting to the identity functor on $\mod\L$, which is a full subcategory of both $\dml$ and $\stmod\widehat\L$.
 In what follows, we will often view this equivalence as an identification and, consequently, we generally make no distinction between subcategories of $\dml$ and $\stmod\widehat{\L}$.

 Let $\phi$ be an automorphism of $\widehat{\L}$.
 We denote by $\phi_*:\mod\widehat\L\to\mod\widehat\L$ the induced automorphism of the module category, defined by precomposition with $\phi\inv$, and by $F_*:\mod\widehat{\L}\to\mod(\widehat{\L}/\phi)$ the push-down functor, induced by the covering functor $F:\widehat{\L}\to\widehat{\L}/\phi$ (see Section~\ref{galois coverings}).
 A subcategory $\U$ of $\dml\simeq\stmod\widehat{\L}$ is said to be \emph{$\phi$-equivariant} if $\U$ and $\phi_*(\U)$ have the same isomorphism closure.